I am a portrait photographer, filmmaker, and storyteller.

 After 10 years on the road, she left the commercial dance industry to explore her relationship with dance as a spiritual practice.
 She now works globally as a documentary and portrait photographer with an intuitive ability to communicate heart and soul viscerally through the visual image, providing photographic storytelling for nonprofit organizations and corporations looking to expand the emotional impact of their work in the world.
 She also conducts portrait photography and movement sessions as a creative space for women to explore their personal power.

 Her footage during the early days of the Covid-19 pandemic on the Navajo Nation and with migrant farm workers in central California, is featured in Ron Howard's National Geographic documentary film, "We Feed People", which was nominated for an Emmy award for best cinematography in 2022.

 She is a certified teacher of the 5Rhythms® movement meditation practice, continuing in the lineage of her beloved mentor and creator of the practice, Gabrielle Roth, for whom Nilaya served as creative assistant and artistic ally for the last decade of Roth's life.

-In her ongoing work in both photography and dance, Nilaya's desire is to be an amplifier of unconditional love and to give rise to a world in which the true shapes of our souls can flourish freely.
+In her ongoing work in both photography and dance, Nilaya's desire is to be an amplifier of unconditional love, to hold space for historically excluded voices, and give rise to an emergent world in which the true shapes of our souls can flourish.